driver-pete/boot-stateless-social/README.md

     It implements UserDetailsService for spring security and SocialUserDetailsService for spring social.
 AutoSignUpHandler - automatically (without sign-up form) creates a new User from the Connection and
     saves it to UserRepository.
-SimpleUsersConnectionRepository - UsersConnectionRepository that uses SocialUserService,
+TemporaryConnectionRepository - in-memory ConnectionRepository SimpleUsersConnectionRepository - UsersConnectionRepository that uses SocialUserService,
-    ConnectionFactoryLocator and AutoSignUpHandler to retreive and update Connections for users.
+    ConnectionFactoryLocator, TemporaryConnectionRepository, and AutoSignUpHandler to retreive
+    and update Connections for users.

-TemporaryConnectionRepository - in-memory ConnectionRepository
+TokenHandler - conversion from User to binary token and back UserAuthenticationUserIdSource - returns user id that is currently in the security context

+SocialAuthenticationSuccessHandler - TODO:
+StatelessAuthenticationFilter - TODO:
+TokenAuthenticationService - TODO:

+Controllers:
+UserController - important controller that returns currently logged in user by which js client determines
+    what to do
+FacebookController - fetches public facebook profile

+Configs:
+StatelessSocialConfig - ..
+StatelessAuthenticationSecurityConfig - ..
+StatelessAuthentication - main